IBM/personal-wealth-portfolio-mgt-bot/README.md

 **NOTE:** If you get a *not Authorized* message - you need to confirm that the credentials you used match the credentials in IBM Cloud.

 # Running Application Locally
-> NOTE: These steps are only needed when running locally instead of using the ``Deploy to Bluemix`` button
+> NOTE: These steps are only needed when running locally instead of using the ``Deploy to IBM Cloud`` button

 1. [Clone the repo](#1-clone-the-repo)
 2. [Create IBM Cloud services](#2-create-bluemix-services)